LibrariesHacked/librarieshacked.github.io/_posts/2023-03-18-book-data-driven-decisions.md

 >
 > **Data-Driven Decisions.
 1. Introduction**

-The introducton makes the book accessible to those from a non-data background.
+The introduction makes the book accessible to those from a non-data background.
 You don't need to be good at maths, or even to enjoy it, to be able to use data.
 You don't need to love data, but hopefully you will by the end of the book.

 This seems particularly important in the library sector, from my experience.
-People who are very good at their jobs, but not confident in their data skills are often given the task of managing data.
+People who are very good at their jobs, but not confident in their data skills are often given the task of data reporting.
 This can be a destructive situation, where they are left to figure it out for themselves, as well as being given fairly dull tasks.
 That doesn't create a situation in which they can begin to love data, which is a shame.
-If you are in any way curious about the operations of your library, and the people who use it, then data is a way to explore those things - loving library data is about loving libraries.
+If you are in any way curious about the operation of your library, and the people who use it, then data is a way to explore those things - loving library data is about loving libraries.

 The introduction is also powerful in tying the better use of data to the challenges library services are facing, and advocating for data in tackling these problems.